Method and variable documentation

 - Gender — share of boys (%)

-Merit value = β₀ + β₁ × (parents without upper-sec. ed. %) + β₂ × (newly arrived %) + β₃ × (share boys %) + ε The coefficients (β values) are estimated by ordinary least squares on all compulsory schools with year 9 that report a sufficient pupil base.
+Merit value = β₀ + β₁ × (parents without upper-sec. ed. %) + β₂ × (newly arrived %) + β₃ × (share boys %) + εIt is Skolverket that estimates the coefficients (β values) by ordinary least squares on all compulsory schools with year 9 that report a sufficient pupil base, and that publishes the finished residual (deviation) per school unit via SIRIS.Skolkoll fits no regression of its own — we ingest Skolverket's published residual and rescale it into the value-added dimension.
+Skolverket's exact coefficients and variable transformations are not part of the data we fetch.

 The residual — what it means